 Maarten Seghers makes objects, installations, performances and music.
 He has been an integral part of Needcompany since 2001.

 In his solo, ‘WHAT DO YOU MEAN WHAT DO YOU MEAN AND OTHER PLEASANTRIES’ (2014) he smartly and inimitably exposes art practices with apparent absurdity and with beauty and hilarity ploughed through the inevitability of our woes.
 This feast of feelings contains a human life full of love and tragedy.
 For this production he was nominated for the 2015 Prix Jardin d’Europe for choreographers in Vienna.

 In the performance ‘O or The Challenge Of This Particular Show Was To Have Words Ending In O’ (2016) Seghers confronts himself with the artists, musicians and dancers Fritz Welch, Simon Lenski, Nicolas Field and Mohamed Toukabri, for whom he wrote an invocatory song about the noisiness of comforting.

-His sculpture ‘Fountain (Late-Pornographic Balance) I’ (2010) is in the permanent collection of FRAC Nord - Pas de Calais.
+The sculpture ‘Fountain (Late-Pornographic Equilibrium) I’ (2010) is now in the permanent collection at FRAC Nord - Pas de Calais.

 In 2006 Maarten Seghers set up OHNO COOPERATION in association with the artist Jan Lauwers and the musician Elke Janssens.
 Together, they create performances, video works, installations and music.
 OHNO COOPERATION also invites other artists and musicians to join, and presents these joint ventures in series of international exhibitions and concerts, including ‘The Tragedy of the Applause’.